 In a broader sense, the Expected Threat model is an Expected Possession Value (EPV) model.
-EPV models are often studied with continuous state spaces, and scoring probabilities are generally estimated through neural networks such as (convolutional) neural networks \cite{Fernandez2019, Fernandez2021}, graph neural networks \cite{Stockl2021}, or autoencoder-decoders \cite{Overmeer2025} to estimate the probability of scoring.
-These models can be used to assess decision making \cite{VanRoy2023, Pulis2022, Rahimian2024} and assess defensive quality \cite{Kim2026}.
-In these ways, they can provide extra insights for clubs with a dedicated data department.
+EPV models are often studied with continuous state spaces, and scoring probabilities are generally estimated through neural networks such as (convolutional) neural networks \citep{Fernandez2019, Fernandez2021}, graph neural networks \citep{Stockl2021}, or autoencoder-decoders \citep{Overmeer2025}.
+These models can be used to assess decision-making \citep{VanRoy2023, Pulis2022, Rahimian2024} and assess defensive quality \citep{Kim2026}.
+Hereby, they can provide extra insights for clubs with a dedicated data department.

 However, these more complex approaches require tracking data, which is less widely available.
 This makes it harder to apply those models in scouting processes, where tracking data is less accessible.
-Additionally, the described methods perform smoothing or regularization to deal with the increased number of the game states, which complexifies the mathematical analysis of the model error.
-Therefore, this paper focuses on the traditional formulation of the Expected Threat model, although most of is applicable to general EPV models.
+Additionally, the described methods perform smoothing or regularisation to deal with the increased number of the game states, which complicates the mathematical analysis of the estimation error.
+Therefore, this paper focuses on the traditional formulation of the Expected Threat model, although most of it is applicable to the more general class of EPV models.